 It needs to be pushed closed manually, and that's sure to divide opinion on this latest Sony PlayStation.
 It certainly feels like a manufacturing cost-reducing measure to us.

 And that's a feeling that extends to the PS3 super-slim's overall presentation.
 If you thought the Slim looked and felt cheap next to the grand piano finish of the original PS3, you'll be singularly unimpressed with this console.
 If the exterior's meant to convey 'sleek lightweight,' it falls short at just plain 'flimsy,' and it doesn't look particularly hard to break the drive mechanism with a bit of clumsiness.

-If you listen to the rumours circulating industry-wide, the next genuine generation of consoles is likely to arrive in Q3/Q4 2013, which gives this new PS3 a limited shelf life.
-It's very likely a move on Sony's part to entice those who haven't bought previous PS3 models until now into its fold in preparation for the upcoming turf-war with Microsoft and (to a lesser extent) Nintendo, as all three giants release brand new consoles.
+Given the launch of the next-gen consoles late 2013, it could be argued that this PS3 has a limited shelf life.
+It was very likely a move on Sony's part to entice those who hadn't bought previous PS3 models into its fold in preparation for the turf-war with Microsoft and (to a lesser extent) Nintendo, as all three giants released brand new consoles.

 And in fairness, now's a great time to do so if you haven't already.
-The PlayStation Plus subscriber service is getting better and better, offering an instant collection of top-notch titles such as Red Dead Redemption, and there are plenty of decent Sony exclusives such as Puppeteer on the way in 2013.
+The PlayStation Plus subscriber service is getting better and better, offering an instant collection of top-notch titles such as Red Dead Redemption, Tomb Raider and Bioshock Infinite, and there are still plenty of PS3 games launching in 2014.